 Additionally, Epic’s advanced AI and analytics capabilities centralize clinical, operational, and financial data within a single data warehouse.

 Epic also uses a custom pricing model that varies based on organizational size and implementation scope.
 For smaller clinics, pricing may start around $1,200.
 In contrast, enterprise deployments for large hospitals can exceed $500,000, with total costs influenced by system configuration, customization, and ongoing support requirements.
+Annual operating costs for hospitals with over 500 beds may range between $1.5 to $3 million.

 When comparing MEDITECH and Epic, both stand out as comprehensive EHR solutions with powerful tools to enhance patient engagement and streamline administrative workflows.